decompals/decompedia/projects/gamecube-wii/skyward-sword.md

 ```

 You can also manually change symbols entries one by one by right-clicking your symbol, choosing `Copy <mangled name>`, where "mangled name" is the least readable version of the function name, and then opening the `config/SOUE01/symbols.txt` file to replace `fn_8002ECD0` with the mangled name.

+#### How to deal with `@` symbols

+Your decompiled file might have data labels that start with `@`.
+These are local anonymous symbols, they're not visible to other files, and it is NOT necessary to transfer all of them to `symbols.txt`.
+The exact number will also constantly change when anything in the recursively included headers is changed, since the compiler picks an arbitrary number based on many factors.

+If you decompile a file in the `REL` folder, something you can do is adding `scope:local` to all the lines in `symbols.txt` where the `lbl_123_456` corresponds to a `@`-symbol.
+This prevents some linker warnings.

 ### Examples